 Project Name: County:

 Total Project Cost: Minimum Grant Request:

 Total Pre-Award Planning Costs: Maximum Grant Request:

 Project Site Address:

-Project Site Latitude and Longitude: Nearest Cross Streets:
+Project Site Latitude and Longitude: Nearest Cross s Streets:

 Grant Applicant (Entity):

 Grant Applicant Mailing Address:

-Authorized Representative (as shown in the Reso olution):
+Authorized Representative (as shown in the Reso olution)

 Name: Title:

 Email: Phone:

-Day-to-Day Contact (if different from the Authorize d Representative):
+Day-to-Day Contact (if different from the Authorize Day-to-Day Contact (if different from the Authorized Representative)

 Name: Title:

 Email: Phone:

-Type of Project: - Acres to be Acquired:
+Type of Project: Acres to be Acquired:

-Total Acreage to be Placed Under LWCF Protection:
+fotal Acreage Jnder LWCF e to be Placed Protection:

-GRANT SCOPE: I represent and warrant that this APPLICATION describes the intended use of the requested GRANT to complete the RECREATION FEATURES and MAJOR SUPPORT AMENITIES proposed through the PROJECT.
+GRANT SCOPE : I represent and warrant that this APPLICATION describes the intended use of the requested GRANT to complete the RECREATION FEATURES and MAJOR SUPPORT AMENITIES proposed through the PROJECT.
 I agree with the APPLICATION and procedural requirements described in the Application Guide and GRANT ADMINISTRATION GUIDE.
 I declare under penalty of perjury, under the laws of the State of California, that the information contained in this APPLICATION PACKET, including required attachments, is accurate.

-HOW GOOD

-Signature of the Authorized Representative (as shown in the Resolution) Date
+Signature of the Authorized Representative (as shown in the F Resolution) Date

-shown in the Resolution) Date
+Print Name - Title